 Use laptop encryption to protect mobile data

-With most businesses issuing laptops and other mobile devices in place of desktop computers, remote working becoming increasingly popular.
-This area of IT security often gets overlooked: what happens if the files and data stored on a company mobile device is stolen or lost?
+laptop encryption is safer! - Padlocked laptopWith many businesses issuing laptops in place of desktop computers and remote working becoming increasingly popular, one area of IT security often gets overlooked: what happens to the files and data stored on a company laptop or a USB key if either or both gets stolen or lost?

-Encryption scrambles data
+Laptop encryption scrambles data

 Encryption is very secure because it rearranges the data in such a way that it’s virtually impossible to make sense of until it has been decrypted.

-Technically, hackers could break into an encrypted file, but it's so difficult and would take so long that doing so is impractical.
+Technically, hackers could break into an encrypted file, but it’s so difficult and would take so long that doing so is impractical.
+In a 2002 test, it took 331,000 people four years to crack a relatively low level of encryption.

-Encryption should be standard practice
+Laptop encryption should be standard practice

 • It adds an extra level of defence.
 With laptop encryption and external media encryption, even if a staff member loses the item containing the data, the data itself will be secure.